Obama, Netanyahu at White House seek to mend U.S.-Israel ties

 U.S.-sponsored peace talks between Israel and the Palestinians collapsed in 2014.
 The eruption of violence between the two sides last month has made an end to that bloodshed a more immediate priority.

-The meeting, the first between the two leaders in 13 months, was widely seen as an effort to move beyond tensions over U.S.-led nuclear diplomacy with Iran, Israel’s arch-foe, and differences over how to resolve the Israeli-Palestinian conflict.
+The Obama-Netanyahu meeting was widely seen as an effort to move beyond differences over how to resolve the Israeli-Palestinian conflict and tensions over U.S.-led nuclear diplomacy with Iran.

+Netanyahu told the conservative American Enterprise Institute think tank later that while he and Obama had disagreed over the Iranian nuclear deal, now that it has been negotiated, “we are in agreement that we want to keep Iran’s feet to the fire.”

+The Israeli prime minister said he also made clear to Obama that Israel would not be “obliged” by any deal to settle the Syrian civil war that does not prevent Iran from using Syrian territory for direct aggression against Israel or for sending game-changing weapons to Hezbollah guerrillas in Lebanon.

 This time, neither leader wanted a diplomatic blow-up.
 Netanyahu leaned forward listening intently as Obama spoke, sometimes nodding.
 Obama, his legs crossed, sometime cradled his chin in one hand.
 The two exchanged smiles at times and shook hands twice for the cameras.